 There is parking at Maplewood Flats, but not a lot.
 Additional parking is available half a block away, just west of the main entrance on Dollarton Highway.
 People also park in various places on the side of the road.

 Activities and Events

-Below is the list of performers in 2021.
+Below was the schedule and list of performers in 2022.

 While you are able to walk along the different trails at Maplewood Flats on your own, you can also join a guided walk which is a great way to learn about both the surrounding nature and the Lower Mainland’s local indigenous communities.

-Here are the walks that took place in 2021:
+Here are the walks and workshops that took place in 2022:

 In addition to the site’s regular year-round exhibits and things to see, there are additional displays during the festival.
-In 2021, for example, there was an exhibit about bears.
-There was also one about wild birds with a real owl.
-Both of these exhibits had interpreters who could answer questions and provide additional information.
+In 2022, for example, there was an exhibit on repairing ecological and cultural relations.
+Experts were on hand to answer questions and provide additional information.

-The Chief Dan George Activist & Actor Exhibit is available to visit not just on the day of the festival but throughout the summer of 2021.
+The Chief Dan George Activist & Actor Exhibit is available to visit not just on the day of the festival but throughout the summer.
 The exhibit is a chance to learn about his career both on-screen and as a champion in the fight for Indigenous rights in Canada.